notsuhani/Simple-Traffic-Light/README.md

 Open the index.html file in your web browser.

 <h2>Files</h2>
-index.html: The main structure of the traffic light.
+index.html: The main structure of the traffic light.<br>

 styles.css: The CSS file for styling the traffic light and adding animations.